-Example 1: An ad states: "Achieve permanent vision correction with refractive surgery!"
-A reasonable consumer may assume "permanent" to mean that their postsurgical refractive result will remain stable throughout their lifetime.
-FTC staff has raised questions with issues of the possibility of regression, drift, and possible instability long-term, and has objected to permanency claims because of their belief that studies of modern refractive surgery techniques available at the time of their review did not adequately substantiate such claims.
-The promise of a "lifetime commitment" in some LASIK ads likely overstates providers' ability to correct every post-surgical problem that arises over the long-term.
+Example 1: An ad states, "Achieve permanent vision correction with refractive surgery!"
+A reasonable consumer could assume "permanent" to mean that their postsurgical refractive result will remain stable throughout their lifetime.
+The FTC staff has raised questions about the possibility of regression, drift, and instability long-term.
+It has objected to permanency claims because it believes that studies of modern refractive surgery techniques available at the time of their review did not adequately substantiate such claims.

+The promise of a "lifetime commitment" in some LASIK ads likely overstates providers' ability to correct every postsurgical problem that arises over the long term.
 At this time, physicians considering making claims of permanency or predictability should be aware that the FTC will carefully scrutinize this advertising.
 Accordingly, physicians should avoid permanency claims unless they are able to substantiate the claims on the basis of their own surgical outcomes alone or in combination with current scientific evidence.

 Example 2: "Visit the Smith Laser Center and leave with 20/20 vision!"
 This ad is problematic.
-A reasonable consumer could interpret this advertisement to mean that the surgeon can guarantee, pre-operatively, exactly what the patient's surgical outcome will be (i.e., that refractive surgery results are predictable.)
+A reasonable consumer could interpret this advertisement to mean that the surgeon can guarantee, preoperatively, exactly what the patient's surgical outcome will be (i.e., that refractive surgery results are predictable.)
 To advertise surgical predictability, physicians must be able to substantiate that surgical outcomes are predictable in virtually all of their cases.

 The use of ranges (e.g., 80 percent of our patients have 20/20 vision following surgery) is acceptable if the surgeon can substantiate the claim.